vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 :::

 :::tip Composable dependencies
 Sometimes you need to use composable as a dependency inside another one.
 You can access these composables in the `provide` function in the factory params.
-This function is called when composable is created, and the return data is available in the `context` object.
+This function is called when composable is created and returned data is available in the `context` object.

 ```ts
 import { useCart } from '@vue-storefront/commercetools';